 Banyan Tree: “Not all Banyan or Peepal Trees are powerful and very pious.
 Just a few have a great desire to grow big in size and to be holy too like the one you saw on your pilgrimage in Sri Lanka.”

 A spark was felt in my brain at this moment and I recalled this particular momentous event of mine.
 In Nov 2003, I attended a spiritual retreat of Yogoda Satsanga Society (YSS) in Ranchi.
-When I went to sleep, I had a very vivid vision.
+At 4.00 am, I had a very vivid vision.
 I saw a very huge Banyan tree which was shining and was made of gold.
-It had a very vast canopy and it covered a massive ground.
+It had a very vast and thick canopy which subsequently covered a massive ground.
 There were innumerable thick roots falling from its branches and they touched and penetrated in the ground.
 The roots were so strong and firm that they looked like sturdy pillars on which the tree rested.
 The tree had very bright radiating golden rays of Light spreading outwardly in all directions.
 Shri Mahavatar Babaji was sitting under this tree and his body was made of golden light and it glowed very brilliantly.
-His head and back had a huge halo and I saw its rays of Golden Light reaching everywhere.
-His body was made up of stellar golden rays and He was sitting in a Lotus posture in a samadhi!!
+His head and back had a huge halo and I saw halo’s rays of Golden Light reaching everywhere.
+His body was made up of stellar golden rays and He was sitting in a Lotus posture meditating in a samadhi!!**

 One more example was cited by the Banyan tree to me and that was this- In the late sixties, Auroville township was being developed by The Mother of Pondicherry.
 A very big banyan tree was about to be cut as the land was being cleared.
 It pleaded to The Mother in a subtle state before its fate had to be decided.
 That night the Mother saw this tree in a dream who pleaded not to be cut as it was his desire to continue living near the meditation hall which was about to be constructed soon.
 The Mother responded to his appeal and the following day, instructions were given to the concerned person and the wish of the tree was fulfilled.
 I have been to this site and seen the meditation hall and the extraordinary, beautiful, huge banyan tree and I also had the privilege to sit under it for some time in Dec, 2002.
 A great amount of energy and vitality was received by me by just sitting under its massive canopy.